Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Results

-We analyze the performance of the adjustments for interim monitoring boundaries, point estimates, and confidence intervals via simulation.
-We base the trial design elements and parameters for our simulations on published randomized controlled trials in cystic fibrosis (CF) treatments.
-We focus on two published trials with continuous outcomes and a group sequential design, where the trial protocol specified ANOVA for interim monitoring and ANCOVA for the final analysis.
-We first briefly describe these two trials and the choices for the simulations informed by these trials.
-Then we discuss the setup and results from our simulation study.
+We analyze the performance of our adjustments for interim monitoring boundaries, point estimates, and confidence intervals via simulation.
+We base the trial designs on two published trials in cystic fibrosis (CF).

-\subsection{Simulation Parameters}
+\subsection{Simulation parameters}

-The GROW trial was an RCT of 58 children with CF between 2-10 years old to evaluate the effect of oral glutathione on grown in children with CF \citep{bozicOralGlutathioneGrowth2020}.
+The GROW \citep{bozicOralGlutathioneGrowth2020} trial was an RCT of 58 children with CF between 2-10 years old to evaluate the effect of oral glutathione on their growth.
 The primary outcome was change in weight-for-age Z-score from visits 2-4.
 There was one interim look after 25 participants (about 50\% accrual).
 The trial protocol specified ANOVA at the interim analysis and ANCOVA at the final analysis, using the weight-for-age z-score at visit 3 as a covariate.
-The TEACH trial was an RCT of 108 people over 12 years old to evaluate the effect of adding oral azithromycin to inhaled tobramycin on lung function in people with CF who are also chronically infected with Pseudomonas aeruginosa \citep{nicholsTestingEffectsCombining2021}.
+The TEACH \citep{nicholsTestingEffectsCombining2021} trial was an RCT of 108 people over 12 years old with CF and chronic Pseudomonas aeruginosa infection.
+The goal was to evaluate the effect of adding oral azithromycin to inhaled tobramycin on lung function.
 The trial protocol specified ANOVA at two interim analyses (after 50\% and 75\% accrual) and a final analysis with ANCOVA using the randomization strata as a covariate.
 We explore the use of additional baseline covariates available for analysis in the TEACH and GROW trials as well.